MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 When will I see the results of the mastopexy?

-It will take time for you to fully heal before seeing the results.
-Generally, it can take up to six months before you will see the final results of your breast lift.
-This is because swelling will take time to subside, and you will need to wear a compression garment for a couple of months after your surgery.
+It will take time for you to heal fully before you see the results.
+Generally, it can take up to six months to see the final breast lift results.
+This is because swelling will take time to subside, and you will need to wear a compression garment for a couple of months after surgery.

 How long will the results last?